Search: 170 results

 Verse ConceptsFugitivesPeoples Who Fled

-And when the Syrians saw that they were smitten before Israel, they assembled themselves.
+And when the Syrians saw that they were smitten before Israel, they gathered themselves together.

 And Hadarezer sent, and brought out the Syrians that were beyond the river: and they came to Helam; and Shobach the captain of the host of Hadarezer went before them.